whatafunc/db-diff-auditor/README.md

 *   **Workflow:** The CI workflow is defined in the `.github/workflows/ci.yml` file.
 *   **Environment:** The tests are run in a minimal `php:8.1-alpine` Docker container to ensure a consistent and lightweight testing environment.

-This automated process ensures that any new changes are automatically verified, maintaining the quality and reliability of the library.